malegria01/IdentificationSecretoryPeptides/README.md

 In this step, we used MAPIYA.
 MAPIYA is a web server designed for analyzing the molecular structures of proteins and molecular complexes.
 It was employed to identify hydrogen bonds, salt bridges, and hydrophobic interactions (Badaczewska-Dawid et al., 2022).
 We registered only the interactions that are present in at least 3 models from the best cluster.

+SecA/signal peptide clusters used as an input for MAPIYA can be found [here]().
+The output file Table 1 MAPIYA results of interface contacts from seven SecA:signal peptide complexes is [here](...)

+## 5. Analysis of per-residue energy contribution

+Later on, we used PyDockEneRes web server to compute the energy contributions from each residue within the binding affinity of SecA/SP complexes (Romero-Durana et al., 2020).
+The PyDock Energy paramater is calculated for each amino acidd from the complex, from a linear sum of energies from electrostatic, van der Waals, and desolvation interactions.
+Energies from every single intermolecular atom pair were computed.
+We calculated the mean energy value from all models in each cluster in order to select the strongest interactions.

+SecA/signal peptide clusters used as an input for PyDockEneRes can be found [here]().
+The output file Supplementary Table 4 Energy contribution from each signal peptide in the SecA/SP interface is [here](...)

+We followed the same steps to compute the energy contribution from peptide residues in the PDB:2VDA structure.
+The latter results were used as a reference for the SecA/SP results.
+This output file Supplementary Table 5 can be found [here](...).

 ===